 Straws are a hot topic since shocking images and footage emerged on social media showing a sea turtle with a straw stuck in it’s nose.
 No one wants to be the reason an animal is in pain.

-Ditch plastic straws and opt for a more eco friendly alternative.
+If your guests are able to go without ditch plastic straws and opt for a more eco friendly alternative.
 There are so many choices now!
 Pretty paper straws, bamboo, metal.
 My favourite are re-useable metal straws.
 They are not the cheapest but these can be doubled up as favours if you want to give one to each guest to keep and reuse.

 We use these ones at home and keep some in the car too.
 They are great and come in a canvas bag- no plastic!